fiskurgit/ProcKtTemplate/README.md

 ![ProcKt CLI screenshot](images/cli_screenshot.png)

-This is just a personal project I use for my own sketches, it's not an open source masterpiece and not a whole lot of thought has gone into it.
+This is just a personal project I use for my own sketches, not a whole lot of thought has gone into it.

 ## FAQ